 Setting out, at the age of 84, to trace her family history, actor June Brown doesn’t expect to find any blue-blooded forebears.
 “Who cares?,” she says defiantly.
 “We’re all people.”
-But the oldest person ever to be the subject of a WDYTYA? film certainly does expect to find both a Jewish heritage and East End roots to rival those of the character now forever associated with her, Dot Cotton.
+But the oldest person ever to be the subject of an episode of Who Do You Think You Are? certainly does expect to find both a Jewish heritage and East End roots to rival those of the character now forever associated with her, Dot Cotton.

 Following a big family send-off – June and her late husband, actor Robert Arnold, had six children together – she begins her journey into the past by learning more about a well-known ancestor.
 Through her mother, a real-life Eastender, June knows that she’s related to Isaac Bitton (1779-1839).

 In his pomp in the early 19th century, June’s great-great-great grandfather was a “fat but agile” bare-knuckle pugilist with a fearsome reputation.
 He retired undefeated and his fights included one famous bout that lasted a brutal 74 rounds.

 Although the sport was illegal, this was a time when there was a craze for boxing among the rich and huge sums were wagered on bouts.
 However, as a fighter it’s unlikely that Isaac made anywhere near as much money as the bookies.
 Indeed, records kept at East London’s Bevis Marks Synagogue show that in later life he received ‘tzedakah’, charity, from the Sephardic (Spanish) Jewish community to which he belonged.